YujiaLyu/personal_site/content/authors/admin/_index.md

 title: Yujia Lyu
 email: ""
 ---
 My name is Yujia Lyu (吕煜佳).
-I am a sociology graduate student at the University of Iowa, also the graduate Manager for the Center of the Study of Group Processes.
-My research focuses on applying social psychological theories to delineate mechanisms reproducing social class inequality.
-My current project examines power and status dynamics among customers, service employees, and managers (the service triangle) in the hospitality sector.
-Other projects including 1) content analysis on media reporting masks during the Covid-19 pandemic and 2) experimental computer protocol for three-person status interaction using Python.
+I am a sociology graduate student at the University of Iowa, also the Manager for the Center of the Study of Group Processes.
+My research focuses on applying social psychological theories to identify mechanisms reproducing social class and race inequality.
+My current project examines how status inequality spread through routine collaborative role interactions.
+Other projects including 1) content analysis on media reporting masks during the Covid-19 pandemic, 2) experimental computer protocol for three-person status interaction using Python, 3) personal control in status hierarchies.

 {{< icon name="eye" pack="fas" >}} Check my {{< staticref "https://solstice-velvet-127.notion.site/Yujia-Lyu-CV-283931a241094d81ac3e5df6e396738a" "newtab" >}}resumé{{< /staticref >}}.